Polydile/dile-components/docs/crud/crud-component.md

 The resource form provides the necessary fields for adding new elements to the resource.
 In this case, the same form is used for both insertions and edits, but it is possible to have a different form for each operation.

-Instructions on how to create these forms can be found in the `dile-crud-insert` component documentation.
+Instructions on how to create these forms can be found in the `dile-crud-insert` component documentation and `dile-ajax-form`.

 {% include "componentes-crud/board-game-form.md" %}